metabaseex/meta-wallets-kit/README.md

 This kit will help connect you dApp to different Ethereum wallets, e.g. Metamask.
 With meta-wallets-kit, you can create Web3WalletsManager and connect your dApp to the wallet of your choice using one of the supported wallet integrations.

+# Donate Address:
+If you are interested in supporting this project, please donate ETH or BNB to the following address:

+0xD9eb03A55e444197B760abcfA0E250C3eEa5151A

 ## Wallet integrations:

 | Wallet | Integration Package |Size |